wangqinNick/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the cap feature behaves at each step.
 1. The user launches the application for the first time.
 2. The user inputs `add -t Read book` into ra.VI, adding the task to the task list in TaskManager.
 The user keys in multiple other tasks of the following:
 * `add -t Return book -by 2-10-2020 1400`
 * `add -t Meeting`

 3. The user inputs `add -m CS2113T` into ra.VI, adding the module to the module map in ModuleManager.
 The user keys in multiple other modules of the following:
 * `add -m CS2101`
 * `add -m CG2271`

 4. The user inputs `list -t`.
 The `CommandResult` returns
 ```
-1. Read book [x]
+Here's your list:

-2. Return book [x], by 02:00PM, Friday, 02 Oct 20
+1. return a book [x]
-3. Meeting [x]
+2. read a book [x], by 07:00PM, Sunday, 02 Feb 2020
 ```
-Step 5.
-The user inputs `list -m`.
+5. The user inputs `list -m`.
 The `CommandResult` returns
 ```
-1. CS2113T: Software Engineering & Object-Oriented Programming: No grade yet
+Here's your list:

-2. CG2271: Real-Time Operating Systems: No grade yet
+1. CS1010: Programming Methodology (0.0MC) (Grade: No grade yet)
-3. CS2101: Effective Communication for Computing Professionals: No grade yet
+2. CS3235: Computer Security (0.0MC) (Grade: No grade yet)
 ```

-#### CAP Feature
+#### 2.2.3 CAP Feature
-This feature is faciliatated by `ModuleManager` and `Module` classes.
+This feature is facilitated by `ModuleManager` and `Module` classes.
 It extends `Command` and runs through the `ModuleManager`, checking every `Module`'s grade and module credit.
-* Calculate user's CAP - Uses a formula to calculate the user's current cap, with the user's total Module Credits taken and latest CAP.
+* Calculate user's CAP - Uses a formula to calculate the user's current cap.

 ![Sequence diagram for Cap Feature in Command class](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/CapCommandSequenceDiagram.png?raw=true)

 As seen from the sequence diagram above, this is the flow of a CAP command.
 The `CapCommandParser` parses the user's input and calls the `CapCommand` constructor.
-When `CapCommand` executes, a `CommandResult` object is created that calculates the user's current cap after taking into account the current modules and the past semester's total MC taken and latest CAP.
+When `CapCommand` executes, a `CommandResult` object is created that calculates the user's current cap after taking into account the user's current modules and the users's total MC taken based on the modules graded.

 Given below is an example usage scenario and how the CAP feature behaves at each step.